-We first had the idea for a speciality tea and coffee shop when we went to Vienna about 12 years ago.
+We first had the idea for a speciality tea and coffee shop when we went to Vienna in 1998.
 We loved all the old coffee houses/shops, how they all had their own signature/house coffee and tea, the history and myths behind them and the story of how coffee came to Vienna.

 One of the stories we were told was about the Turkish army laying siege to Vienna for the second time in 1683.
 A young Polish man called Franz who had lived in Istanbul for a while, who also spoke Turkish, offered to help the Viennese people by swapping and exchanging information between the two sides.
 Based on the information Franz had provided, the Archduke of Lorraine attacked the Turks and sent them packing.
 As they fled they left all their weapons, provisions and a few hundred sacks of coffee.
 Franz became a hero was offered and became an Austrian national.
 He was given the few hundred sacks of coffee and was granted permission to open a coffee house, which was ‘Zur Blauen Flasche’ (The Blue Bottle).

-Our idea had brewed for 12 years and finally came to fruition on 1st March 2010 (St. David’s Day) when we opened our speciality tea and coffee shop.
+Our idea had brewed for over the years and finally came to fruition on 1st March 2010 (St. David’s Day) when we opened our speciality tea and coffee shop.
 We launched Wrexham Tea, an ethically sourced blend of tea, and Wrexham Coffee, a Fairtrade blend of coffee our very own signature tea and coffee.
+This was created early in 2009.

 All our tea and coffee that we sell is either Fairtrade or ethically sourced.
 It can be traced back to source through our tea merchants, who are members of The Tea Council, and through our coffee roasters, who are members of the Fairtrade Association that ensures that farmers and producers receive a fair deal.